Thisispaper Community

 Hitoshi Arato

-"The National Theatre is one of the last great buildings of the age of public sector architecture," said architectural historian Kester Ratterbury, "of a really ambitious public facility which sought to be itself, not a poor copy of commercial work."
+As architectural historian Kester Rattenbury observed, “The National Theatre is one of the last great buildings of the age of public sector architecture—of a really ambitious public facility which sought to be itself, not a poor copy of commercial work.”
+It is precisely this refusal to imitate that grants the building its enduring power.

-The images below were taken recently by photographer Rory Gardiner in collaboration with Studio Esinam, as part of a series titled ‘Utopia’.
+The images accompanying this piece were taken by photographer Rory Gardiner in collaboration with Studio Esinam, as part of a visual series titled Utopia—a fitting lens through which to reimagine Lasdun’s audacious civic dream.

 Interested in Showcasing Your Work?